mobilemind/OpenInlets/README.md

 [![Build Status](https://secure.travis-ci.org/mobilemind/OpenInlets.png?branch=master)](http://travis-ci.org/mobilemind/OpenInlets)

-OpenInlets is a collection of bookmarklets for iOS.
+OpenInlets is a collection of bookmarklets for iOS Mobile Safari.
 Individual bookmarklets are described below.

+__OpenIn1Password__ Use this bookmarklet to automatically open the current web page using the Webview in 1Password 4.1.x.
+The 1Password Webview is handy for login/form completion, or to quickly add a new entry with login credentials.

+__OpenInGoodReader__ Use this bookmarklet when viewing a PDF in Mobile Safari to automatically open the same PDF in GoodReader 4.

-__Gmapplet__ is a bookmarklet for Mobile Safari on iOS.
-Use it to automatically open the current web page in the Google Maps application on iOS.
-Handy when an app opens a Google maps page in Mobile Safari when you'd prefer the Google Maps _app_ show the same info.
+__OpenInGoogleMaps__ Use this bookmarklet to automatically open the current web page in the Google Maps application on iOS.
+Handy when an app opens a Google Maps page in Mobile Safari, but you'd prefer that the Google Maps _app_ show the same info.
 Just select the bookmark, it does the rest-- no need to select, copy, switch apps & paste.

-__OpenIn1Password__ is a bookmarklet for Mobile Safari.
-Add the bookmark and use it to automatically open a web page using the Web View in 1Password 4.1.x.
-The 1Password Web View is handy for login/form completion, or to quickly add a new entry with login credentials.

-__OpenInGoodReader__ is a bookmarklet for Mobile Safari.
-Add the bookmark and use when viewing a PDF in Mobile Safari to automatically open the PDF in GoodReader 4.

 ## Install
 ### Desktop browser